curiousoffice/playbook/README.rst

 - What do customers love about your product?

 We distribute the sales process throughout the team.
-Potential clients should be able to talk to the people they'll work with.
-We should be able to handle spikes in incoming leads that make it unreasonable for the sales team to respond in a timely fashion.
+Potential clients should be able to talk to the people they'll be working with.
+We should be able to handle any spikes in incoming leads that make it difficult for the sales team to respond in a timely fashion.

 Customer Availability
 ---------------------

-Tools like Slack, Gitlab, and Jira have made remote work much easier over the years, and we work remotely every day with our customers.
-An ideal consulting project for us is one where a member of the client team is available every time.
-Failing that, we want to find out during the sales process how available they will be.
+We work remotely every day with our customers, and tools like Slack, Gitlab, and Jira have made that much easier over the yearsAn ideal consulting project for us is one where a member of the client team is available at all times.
+When that fails, we want to find out during the sales process how available they will be.
 If it seems like they won't be available very often, we should seriously consider declining the project.